aspnetboilerplate/aspnetboilerplate/doc/WebSite/PerRequestRedisCache.md

 ### Per Request Redis Cache

-When you use a cache object derived from the default redis cache implementation (`ICacheManager` with redis), every action you make is executed on redis.
-Although redis works much faster than many operations such as reading from the database, making an api query, redis queries have a performance cost (this cost may vary depending on the location of your redis server to your server).
-If your project use too many redis queries, this can sometimes cause performance issues and also cause a bottleneck.
-One method that can solve this is to cache these redis queries locally for some non-critical data that you query from redis many times in your project.
+When you use a cache object derived from the default Redis cache implementation (`ICacheManager` with Redis), every action you make is executed on Redis.
+Although Redis works much faster than many operations such as reading from the database, making an API query, Redis queries have a performance cost (this cost may vary depending on the location of your Redis server to your server).
+If your project uses too many Redis queries, this can sometimes cause performance issues and also cause a bottleneck.
+One method that can solve this is to cache these Redis queries locally for some non-critical data you query from Redis many times in your project.

-For example, let's say you are caching about localization and you keep the dictionary of these localization keys in redis.
-You may need to go to redis dozens of times and read the value of the relevant localization key from redis for the localization process on each page load.
-Instead, that data can be pulled from the redis once and queries can be made on it.
-You can use `IPerRequestRedisCacheManager` implementation instead of `ICacheManager`(with redis) for data whose instant change is not critical.
+For example, let's say you are caching about localization, and you keep the dictionary of these localization keys in Redis.
+You may need to go to Redis dozens of times and read the value of the relevant localization key from Redis for the localization process on each page load.
+Instead, you can pull that data from the Redis once and make queries on it.
+You can use `IPerRequestRedisCacheManager` implementation instead of `ICacheManager` (with Redis) for data whose instant change is not critical.

-Using `IPerRequestRedisCacheManager` is exactly the same as using `ICacheManager` and returns objects of the same data type.
-The only difference is that when a cache object created using `IPerRequestRedisCacheManager`, redis queries are cached locally on the httpcontext.
-Thus, a query is sent to redis only once within a single http request.
-Repeated queries that follow do not go to redis, and data from previous redis response is used.
-In this way, performance can be improved.
+Using `IPerRequestRedisCacheManager` is the same as using `ICacheManager` and returns objects of the same data type.
+The only difference is that when a cache object is created using `IPerRequestRedisCacheManager`, Redis queries are cached locally on the `HttpContext`.
+Thus, a query is sent to Redis only once within a single HTTP request.
+Repeated queries that follow do not go to Redis, and data from previous Redis response is used.
+In this way, you can improve performance.

 ### Usage of IPerRequestRedisCacheManager

-* Import `Abp.AspNetCore.PerRequestRedisCache` nuget package.
+* Import `Abp.AspNetCore.PerRequestRedisCache` NuGet package.

 * Add depends on `AbpAspNetCorePerRequestRedisCacheModule`